 Killed by his brother Scar in a greedy grab for power, Mufasa becomes one with the trees and the sky and yes, even the antelope, but still manages to advise Simba from beyond the grave.
 The “Remember who you are” scene is enough to give anyone chills no matter how many times you’ve seen the classic Disney film.

-Scott Lang is young at heart, SUPER smart, and he’s one MARVELOUS father (Get it?
+Scott Lang is young at heart, super smart, and he’s one marvelous father (Get it?
 Get it?).
-The thief-turned-hero’s every motivation revolves around his daughter, Cassie, striving to impress or care for her.
+The thief-turned-hero’s every motivation revolves around his daughter, Cassie, striving to impress her and care for her.
 In the first Ant-Man film, Scott’s entire reason for taking up Hank Pym’s mantle is to show Cassie and her mother that he’s changed for the better.
 That heroism restores his relationship with the whole family at the end as we see Scott’s heart of gold and unwavering adoration for his kid.

 In Ant-Man and The Wasp, Scott’s on house arrest.
-That doesn’t stop him from being the coolest dad ever; he makes an entire obstacle course for himself and Cassie, and Scott maintains a wonderful co-parenting connection with his ex-wife and her new husband, because Scott is also simply a good man.
-This is made clear time and time again throughout the Marvel movies, such as when his first stop after The Snap is Cassie’s house.
+That doesn’t stop him from being the coolest dad ever; he makes an entire obstacle course for himself and Cassie!
+Scott also maintains a wonderful co-parenting connection with his ex-wife and her new husband, because Scott is simply a good man.
+This is made clear time and time again throughout the Marvel movies, seen especially when he returns from the Quantum Realm after The Snap, His first stop is Cassie’s house.
 That’s pure love right there.